spryker/spryker-docs/docs/dg/dev/architecture/architectural-convention-reference.md

 **Conventions**
 - `Action` methods are required to be suffixed with `Action` and be `public` in order to be accessible, and straight forward define the entry points of the `Controller`.

-<details><summary markdown='span'>Additional Conventions for Module Development and Core Module Development</summary>
+<details><summary markdown='span'>Additional Conventions for Module development and Core module development</summary>

 - Only `Action` methods can be `public` for simplicity.<br/>
 - `Action` methods need to have either no parameter or receive the `\Symfony\Component\HttpFoundation\Request` object to access system or request variables.<br/>